nvx0/fakeFloppatools/README.md

 # fakeFloppatools
-Fake floppatools by cloud3 and mayeraneq
+Fake floppatools, orginal by cloud3 and mayeraneq